Maemo: Maemo 5

 Nokia expects the open source community to play a large part in the development of applications for Maemo 5.
 For example, Nokia has launched a contest at the onedotzero festival in London called PUSH N900 aimed at designers, artists, hackers and modders.
 The contest invites participants "to connect the N900 to something you love."

 More than 1500 additional applications (mostly free to download and use) have been created by third-party developers.

 Maemo Leste

 Maemo Leste is an operating system currently in development.
 It is a modernised and liberated version of Maemo 5, rebased on top of Devuan with a mainline Linux kernel.
+It aims to develop "An independent mobile operating system focused on trustworthiness."
 The first operating system images were released in February 2018.
+The latest release supports phone calls and SMS messages on a number of devices, including the Nokia N900 (some integration and bug fixes remain) and the Motorola Droid 4, as announced in the project's Five-year anniversary blog post.

 It is currently in a usable state with support for various targets such as the N900, Motorola Droid 4 and the PinePhone.
 Unlike other distributions, Maemo Leste targets devices where it can be used with upstream Linux kernels - to offer proper updates to both functionality and security.
 The operating system aims to be entirely open source, and even re-implements certain closed components that were present in Maemo Fremantle.